pmrf.functions.math

 pmrf.functions.math.db_2_np(db)[source]

-Converts a value in decibel (dB) to neper (Np).
+Convert a value in decibel (dB) to neper (Np).

 Parameters:

-db (number or array_like) – A real number or sequence of real numbers
+db (number or array_like) – A real number or sequence of real numbers.

 Returns:

-np – A real number of sequence of real numbers
+np – A real number of sequence of real numbers.

 Return type: